 Purpose Title Description Setup 1.
 Installation Describes the tasks (installation, wiring, and others) required to make the controller ready for operations.
 Basic operation 2.
 Initial Settings Describes examples of setting PV input types, control output types, and alarm types.
 Making settings described herein allows you to carry out basic control.
 Operating procedures and troubleshooting Operations Troubleshooting Describes key operation sequences.
 For operation control through external contact inputs, see "1.5 Terminal Wiring Diagrams."
 Brief operation 5.1 Parameter Map Contains the parameter map used as a guideline for setting parameters.
 Function description and setpoint recording Briefly describes the functions of parameters.
 In addition, each parameter table has a User Setting column, where you can record your setpoints when setting them in the controller.

-■ Controllers Applicable to Single-loop Control
+■ Controllers Applicable to Loop Control for Backup

-The specification codes of the UT750 applicable to single-loop control are given in the table below.
+The specification codes of the UT750 applicable to loop control for backup are given in the table below.